uditha-atukorala/iroha/docs/source/getting_started/index.rst

   <script src="https://asciinema.org/a/6dFA3CWHQOgaYbKfQXtzApDob.js" id="asciicast-6dFA3CWHQOgaYbKfQXtzApDob" async></script>

-Open a new terminal (note that Iroha container and ``irohad`` should be up and running) and attach to an ``iroha`` docker container:
+Attach to an ``iroha`` docker container:

 .. code-block:: shell

-  docker exec -it iroha /bin/bash
+  docker exec -it iroha bash

-Now you are in the interactive shell of Iroha's container again.
+Now you are in the interactive shell of Iroha's container.
 We need to launch ``iroha-cli`` and pass an account name of the desired user.
 In our example, the account ``admin`` is already created in a ``test`` domain.
 Let's use this account to work with Iroha.